deonisivanov/deonisivanov/README.md

 <br>

-Frontend Developer from Ukraine 🧊
+Full-Stack Engineer from Ukraine 🧊

 - :fire: &nbsp;I develop for all platforms using **[Typescript](https://www.typescriptlang.org/)**